Chart Color Schemes

 Infrastructure

-Brentwood has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Brentwood has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects likely to affect the region.
-Notable projects include Karoonda Reserve Sports Changeroom Upgrade, Len Shearer Change Room Renewal, Westfield Booragoon Shopping Centre Expansion, and City of Melville New Library Cultural Centre.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified two projects likely affecting the region: Karoonda Reserve Sports Changeroom Upgrade, Len Shearer Change Room Renewal, Westfield Booragoon Shopping Centre Expansion, City of Melville New Library Cultural Centre.
+Most relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.